mohamedmaghzaoui/stationMeteo/README.md

 ## About Me 👨‍💻

-Hi, I'm Mohamed Maghzaoui, a passionate software engineer with a wide range of expertise spanning from web development to IoT, cloud, and networking technologies.You can explore my work and projects online:
+Hi, I'm Mohamed Maghzaoui, a passionate software engineer with a wide range of expertise spanning from web development to IoT, cloud, and networking technologies.
+You can explore my work and projects online:

 - 🌐 [My Website](https://mohamedmaghzaoui.online/)
 - 🔗 [LinkedIn Profile](https://www.linkedin.com/in/mohamed-maghzaoui-577044256/)